 Upload any of these or an inauthentic test result and you will be required to retake the PCR test on arrival at the Airport at your expense.

-As of July 14, 2021, certain eligible US travelers who meet the requirements may provide proof of vaccination instead of testing.
-Read about this option to provide proof of COVID-19 vaccination for US travelers.
+As of July 14, 2021, certain eligible US travelers who met certain requirements were eligible to provide proof of vaccination instead of testing.
+Thisoption to provide proof of COVID-19 vaccinationhas been temporarily suspended effective August 1, 2021.

 (iv) Purchasing Aruba Visitors Insurance

 This insurance is mandatory for all visitors (including children) and must be purchased in advance of travel as part of theonline ED Card process.
 One’s own travel insurance can be supplementary to the Aruba Visitors Insurance but cannot replace it.
 Read more details aboutAruba Visitors Insurance.